Reducibility of self-maps in monoid and its related invariants

-\begin{remark} There exist CW-complexes that are not simply connected for which the conclusion of the Theorem \ref{thm:redu_cohom} still holds.
+\begin{remark} There exist CW-complexes that are not simply connected, but the conclusion of Theorem \ref{thm:redu_cohom} is valid partially.
 As an illustrative example, one may take two real projective spaces of different dimensions.
 We know that